Community Scholars for Black Lives

 - Open to Cal Lutheran undergraduate and graduate students with at least one year of studies left prior to graduation

-- Must be at least a junior during program year
+- Must be at least a sophomore during program year

 - Must have a GPA of 3.0 or above